chaos-mesh/chaos-mesh/README.md

+> **Note:**
+>
+> This readme and related documentation are a Work in Progress.

 # Chaos Mesh

-Chaos Mesh is an open source project that provides powerful chaos engineering platform for kubernetes.

-At present stage it has two parts: Chaos Operator and Chaos Dashboard.
-Chaos Operator is available now.
-You can just install Chaos Operator to implement chaos operations.
-Chaos Dashboard is under development.
-Now, it can show the impact of chaos to TiDB Cluster\(other targets such as etcd need some configurations\).
+Chaos Mesh is a cloud-native Chaos Engineering tookset that orchestrates chaos on Kubernetes enviroment.
+At the current stage, it has the following components:

+- **Chaos Operator**: the core component for Chaos orchastration.
+Fully open sourced.
+- **Chaos Dashboard**: a visualized panel that shows the impacts of Chaos experiments on the online services of the system; under development; curently only supports chaos experiments on TiDB.

 ## Chaos Operator

-Chaos Operator is used to inject chaos into the applications and Kubernetes infrastructure in a manageable way, which provides easy definitions for chaos experiments and automates the execution of chaos experiments.
+Chaos Operator injects chaos into the applications and Kubernetes infrastructure in a manageable way, which provides easy, custom definitions for chaos experiments and automatic orchastration.
+There are three components at play:

+**Controller-manager**: used to schedule and manage the lifecycle of CRD objects

+**Chaos-daemon**: runs as daemonset with previleged system permissions over network, Cgroup, etc. for a specifc node

+**Sidecar**: a special type of container that is dynamically injected into the target Pod by the webhook-server, which can be used for hacjacking I/O of the application container.

 ![Chaos Operator](./static/chaos-mesh-overview.png)

-### Deploy
+Chaos Operator uses [Custom Resource Definition (CRD)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to define chaos objects.
+The current implementation supports three types of CRD objects for fault injection, namely PodChaos, NetworkChaos, and IOChaos, which correspond to the following major actions (experiments):

+- pod-kill: The selected pod is killed (ReplicaSet or something similar may be needed to ensure the pod will be restarted)
+- pod-failure: The selected pod will be unavailable in a specified period of time
+- netem chaos: Network chaos such as delay, duplication, etc.
+- network-partition: Simulate network partition
+- IO chaos: simulate file system falults such as I/O delay, read/write errors, etc.

-#### Prerequisites
+## Prerequisites

 Before deploying Chaos Mesh, make sure the following items are installed on your machine: